zoodogood/task/readme.md

 - `task workspace` — alias for «task help workspace»
 - `task workspace.commands` — alias for «task file», or «task help workspace», if any command no created
 - `task workspace.commands add {source}` — adds a command that will be invoked along with the task (by design, such commands should open up your work time and remove distractions)
+- `task alias` — provide namespace for some script

 ### Installation preview (not affect now)